School Lunch

 The Food Service Team of North Conejos School District will provide healthy meals district wide.
 We embody values of hard work, dedication, and determination.
 We provide a nutritional meal with a quick service and a smile.
 Above all we are kind to our students.
 We represent well fed students who excel mentally, physically, and their overall well-being.
 To achieve this we abide by our budget and exceed it by writing grants to accomplish our programs needs.
 At the end of the day we provide a service to ensure students are happy, fed, and content.

-free/reduced-price school meals & family economic data surveyEveryone is encouraged to fill out the free/reduced-price school meals & family economic data survey. you are more than welcome to fill out a paper application or go online to your paret portal to fill it out.
+family economic data surveyEveryone is encouraged to fill out the family economic data survey. you are more than welcome to fill out a paper application or go online to your PARENT portal to fill it out.
 If you do not have a parent portal, please contact randa mccarroll at the central office at 719-274-5174.

 Melon from Abundant Life Organic Farm located in Hotchkiss, Colorado